Yearbook

 Election of officers

 All are welcome to put themselves forward for posts.
 The outgoing committee are shown here.
 Thanks to all on the committee and to parent supervisors.
 Please volunteer for any post you think you could help with, as many posts could do with help.
-Newly elected/re-elected officers in bold

 Prize Giving Ceremony